metallurgical/supervisord-linux-mint/README.md

     echo_supervisord_conf -c /etc/supervisord.conf  // this will create supervisord.conf file with sample configuration

+If supervisord already running, it might throws out an error saying that port number/host already in used.
+If so, then we need to stop or send signal to process ID or process'name by using any of these this command :

+     - Find process ID first
+     - ps -A | grep supervisord
+     - may returned process ID something like '456456'
+     - then use kill command
+     - kill -U SIGTERM 456456

+               or

+     - directly remove the process using process'name
+     - pkill supervisord

+After kill the process, need to start it again using this below command :

+     supervisord // // if supervisord command didnt exist, try use /usr/local/bin/supervisord

 # Sample Of Program

 Here is the sample of program that trigger php artisan queue worker, and this worker keep running persistent even reload the web server or OSes.